Pimmz/Home-Energy-Saving-Store/README.md

 This project uses [Stripe](https://stripe.com) to handle the ecommerce payments.

-Once you've created a Stripe account and logged-in, follow these series of steps to get your project connected.
+Once you've created a Stripe account and logged in, follow these series of steps to get your project connected.

 - From your Stripe dashboard, click to expand the "Get your test API keys".
 - You'll have two keys here:
 	- `STRIPE_PUBLIC_KEY` = Publishable Key (starts with **pk**)
 	- `STRIPE_SECRET_KEY` = Secret Key (starts with **sk**)

-As a backup, in case users prematurely close the purchase-order page during payment, we can include Stripe Webhooks.
+As a backup, in case users prematurely close the purchase order page during payment, we can include Stripe Webhooks.

 - From your Stripe dashboard, click **Developers**, and select **Webhooks**.
 - From there, click **Add Endpoint**.